AlexDietrich/Mandelbrot_SDL/README.md

 # Usage

-### Just start the .exe File of the Release Folder.
+### Copy the SDL2.dll in the Release - Folder were the .exe is located.
+Now just start the .exe File of the Release Folder.
+The Mandelbrot Window should open and you can start to use the controls below to navigate through the Picture and explore the complex plane. :satisfied:

 ### The Controls are: